Skip to main content

 What are money pages and why do they matter for link boosting?

 Money pages are the category and product pages on your site that generate disproportionate revenue.
-A typical e-commerce site has thousands of pages, but a small percentage drive most of the organic revenue.
+A typical e-commerce site often has thousands of pages, but a relatively small percentage drive most of the organic revenue.
 Link boosting focuses internal link equity on these money pages to push them higher in search results, directly increasing revenue.

 Can I use the Boost Links agent without an existing linking agent?